Cape Naturaliste Track

 Best Time - All Year Round

-With the annual family holiday to the South West planned for November, I thought it would be a good idea to take in a few hikes while I was close to some great trails.
+The Hike - With the annual family holiday to the South West planned for November, I thought it would be a good idea to take in a few hikes while I was close to some great trails.
 As we were staying in Dunsborough, I did a quick look on the Trails WA website for a few suitable hikes close to town and made some time to explore the area.

 First up was the short but sweet Cape Naturaliste Track, a 3.70km loop starting at the famous Cape Naturaliste Lighthouse.
 Waking up to a beautiful clear morning, I managed to get the girlfriend out of bed early and we drove the short 10 minute trip from the centre of Dunsborough out to the lighthouse.
 The trail starts right next to the information board south of the buildings and provides a map and details of the area.
 It is also the official start/end point of the Cape to Cape walk, depending on which way you are going.
 On our way down the paved path to where there is a split for the Cape to Cape and Cape Naturaliste Track we saw ourselves a colourful Blue Wren frolicking on the ground.